kapenike/OmniKeys/README.md

 	`

 ##### Type: /save
 *This uses `allowDuringInput` to accept the shortcut while the user is typing.
-If `preventDefaultAll` was used in conjunction, the event would fire but no text would be output to the active DOM element*
+If `preventDefaultAll` was used in conjunction, the event would fire but no text would be output to the active DOM element.
+Using `preventDefault` would only prevent the final character "e" from being input to the DOM element.*

 	`
 	{